 - Offers cached third-party configurations and application specifications instead of system deployment.

 What is Jenkins?

 Jenkins is an open-source automation tool.
-Initially developed by Hudson, Jenkins later was separated into a new tool and was made open source.
-It’s extensive community support and contribution has made it the most popular of open-source CI-CD tools.
-This has also led to the development of over 1500 plugins for various integrations with other tools.
+Initially developed by Hudson, Jenkins was later separated into a new tool and was made open source.
+Its extensive community support and contribution have made it the most popular of open-source CI-CD tools.
+This has also led to the development of over 1,500 plugins for various integrations with other tools.

 Through the years, Jenkins has gained wide popularity in the DevOps community due to its versatility and huge community support.

-- Can be used to connect multiple slave nodes which helps in distributing the workload across platforms.
+- It can be used to connect multiple slave nodes, which helps in distributing the workload across platforms.

-- Almost any tool can be integrated into Jenkins owing to the enormous number of plugins available in its update center.
-Most companies who develop tools themselves also release a plugin for Jenkins.
+- Almost any tool can be integrated into Jenkins, owing to the enormous number of plugins available in its update center.
+Most companies that develop tools themselves also release a plugin for Jenkins.